xyxj1024/xyxj1024.github.io/_posts/2023-01-16-configure-compile-linux-kernel.md

     return -EPERM;
 ```

 Back in 1999, with the release of the Linux kernel version 2.2, kernel developers started breaking up the privileges of the root user into distinct **capabilities**, allowing processes to inherit subsets of root's privilege, without giving away too much.
 Combining capabilities with user namespaces will allow administrators to apply those fine-grained privileges to containers.
-The `capable()` function (which actually wraps around `ns_capable_common}()` determines whether a task has a particular capability or not.
+The `capable()` function (which actually wraps around `ns_capable_common()` determines whether a task has a particular capability or not.
 If loading or unloading kernel modules is not permitted, `EPERM` error is returned:

 ```c
 // In: /kernel/capability.c